lgburget/NeuronNetwork_project/README.md

 ### Step 2: Build the project

-Create a build folder to run the program, then launch the commande 'cmake ..' and 'make' to build the program.
+Go into the build folder to run the program, then launch the commande 'cmake ..' and 'make' to build the program.
 ```
-mkdir build
 cd build
 cmake ..
 make